zzo/EventHub/README.md

     hub.on('myunicastevent', function() {}, { type: 'unicast', cb: function(error) {
         if (error) {
             // I was not able to register my listener for this event!
+            //  'error' is an OBJECT with a single property: 'error' - which is a string
+            //  console.log('unicast registration failed beacuse: ' + error.error);
         } else {
             // all is cool & my event is now registered to me }